aboutlo/gulp-starter-kit/README.md

 Update sources or tests to recompile

+## test
+Destroy build and dist directories

+    gulp test

 ## clean
 Destroy build and dist directories

     gulp clean

 ## Deploy
+it prepare all files in `dist` directory
     gulp production

 ## TODO